|Resume / CV||Publications|

 - communication / outreach / teaching

-In addition, my passion for solving real, practical problems has given me the opportunity to work with a large range of institutions and industrial partners, including: Rolls-Royce, Freescale, BMW, Arcelor Mittal, NXP Semiconductors, Airbus, CISRO Austrailia, and RWTH Aachen.
+In addition, my passion for solving real, practical problems has given me the privilege to work with a large range of institutions and industrial partners, including: Rolls-Royce, Freescale, BMW, Arcelor Mittal, NXP Semiconductors, Airbus, CISRO Austrailia, BAE Systems, and RWTH Aachen.

 I was the lead architect of the SUrrogate MOdeling (SUMO) Toolbox, now used in many universities and companies for design space exploration and optimization.
 My tools have also been used to design and build the worlds first 3D printed aircraft.

-As well as the topics that are discussed on Hacker News, Reddit and Slashdot, my professional interests lie the intersection of computer science and engineering.
+My main professional interests lie at the intersection of computer science and engineering.
 The aerospace, marine, and automotive domains fascinate me especially.

 Particular topics of interest include:

-- Computational Engineering: The application of state of the art computer science techniques and tools in order to help engineers solve challenging design, modeling and optimization problems in science and engineering (e.g., CAE).
+- Computational Engineering: Using computer science techniques and tools in order to help engineers solve challenging design, modeling and optimization problems (e.g., surrogate modeling, geometry optimization, CAE, …)

-- Software engineering: Focus on using the right tool for the right job, clean & maintainable design, test-driven development, rapid prototyping, and continuous integration.
+- Software engineering: Focus on using the right tool for the right job, clean & maintainable design, testing, rapid prototyping, and continuous integration.

 Additionally, I have an interest in projects with a social, humanitarian, and/or educational dimension.
-I am an active member of Kiva and Random Hacks of Kindness and a strong supporter of organizations such as Engineers without borders and RLabs.
-I also regularly volunteer for outreach activities to help with the dissemination of our research to schools and the general public.
+I am an active member of Kiva, Random Hacks of Kindness and a strong supporter of organizations such as DataKind, Engineers without borders and RLabs.
+I am a STEM Ambassador and regularly volunteer for outreach activities to help with the dissemination of research to schools and the general public.
+I am also the organizer of the London Big-O Algorithms and Datastructures meetup, the only of its kind.

 Born and raised in Africa, Dirk then moved to Belgium where he received an M.Sc. degree in Computer Science and a postgraduate certificate in education (PGCE), both from the University of Antwerp (UA) in 2004.
 In 2005 he worked as a PhD student in the Computational Modeling and Programming (CoMP) research group researching lightweight desktop grids and related High Performance Computing topics.
 During this time he also worked as a visiting research associate at the Distrbuted Computing Laboratory of Emory University, Atlanta, USA.
 There, for half a year, he worked on distributed locking algorithms and integration of heterogeneous grid information systems.
 This was part of the HARNESS project with The University of Tennessee and Oak Ridge National Labs.